 - Doux: Boo yah…..think dessert, because that’s the level of sweetness we’re talking about here.
 Pucker up and hand me a cookie sweet.

-Crémant – This is the term used to label sparkling wines made in the traditional method (méthode champenoise) that are made within France but outside of Champagne.
+This is the term used to label sparkling wines made in the traditional method (méthode champenoise) that are made within France, but outside of Champagne.
 Some of my favorite Champagne alternatives come from this designation at a much better price then their peers in Champagne.
 You will typically see the term Crémant followed by the region the bubbles were made – Crémant d’Alsace (méthode champenoise wine made in the Alsace region); Crémant de Bourgogne (made within Burgundy), Crémant de Loire, and so on.
-One of my favorite bottles that I have written about numerous times here on this blog falls into this category.

-Cava: Sparkling wines originating primarily in Northeast Spain.
+Sparkling wines originating primarily in Northeast Spain.
 Though many grapes grow here, you will typically find the following grapes used in Cava – Macabeo, Xarel-lo, Parellada and increasingly Chardonnay.
 Most commonly produced in the traditional méthode champenoise style (it will usually say so on the label), and also comes in a variety of levels of dry to sweet, Cava can be incredible values and you can find decent examples of Cava starting at around $8.
-I recently tasted a variety of (mostly) Cava’s for a twitter tasting and confirmed some of my favorites, and not so favorites.
-Though not in the twitter tasting, Cristalino Brut Cava remains one of my favorite under $10 Cavas (I recently found it on sale for $6 and bought a case), with Segura Viudas Brut Reserva Cava being a very close second for the same price.
-Freixenet Cordon Negro Brut, while very popular, was a bit too dry with bubbles that dissipated almost instantly.
-For the same price, go for the Cristalino or the Segura Viudas Brut.
-Note the grape varieties are different, so expect different flavor profiles than traditional Champagne.
-Explore!

-Prosecco: Produced in the Veneto region in Northeast Italy, Prosecco is the name of the grape and the wine made from it.
+Produced in the Veneto region in Northeast Italy, Prosecco is the name of the grape and the wine made from it.
 Though they can be still wines, most Prosecco is sparkling or “frizzante” or “spumante” and are not made in the same method as Champagne or Cava.
 Most Prosecco is produced through the Charmant method – where secondary fermentation occurs in pressurized tanks rather than in the individual bottles.
 This is less expensive, less time consuming, less labor intensive and produces (arguably) less interesting wines, but still tasty nonetheless!
 Another region where you will find some good values for bubbles.
-Think budget and mimosa friendly options.
+Click here for more on Prosecco

 Sparkling wines are produced all over the world.
 Though the most famous derive from France, Spain, Italy, and the United States, there are good examples to be found in Germany, Australia, and even South Africa.
 In California, the best examples are made in the traditional method, using the traditional Champagne grapes (Chardonnay, Pinot Noir, and Pinot Meunier), and from the cooler climate regions (like the Carneros region shared by both Sonoma and Napa).
-My former home state of Oregon also has some fantastic sparkling wine producers (look for Soter Brut Rosé, and also the bubbles by Argyle to name a couple).
+My home state of Oregon also has some fantastic sparkling wine producers (look for Soter Brut Rosé, and also the bubbles by Argyle to name a couple).
 This makes sense considering the region already produces delicious Pinot Noir and Chardonnay.
-I just wish more Oregon producers would jump on the bubbly bandwagon <hint hint>; but it is an expensive venture.
 Believe it or not, another domestic favorite comes from New Mexico – Gruet, who makes some awesome sparklers for around $12-$15 (depending on where in the country you are).

 Opening bubbles is different than regular still wine.
 No cork screw necessary, but extra precaution is.
 And regardless of what you may have seen on TV, you should not attempt to create a loud POP with wine oozing over the bottle onto the ground (spilled bubbles is a sad thing).
 So while it may seem fun to hear loud noises and watch projectile foam spill all over, the point is to be safe and calm, and put those bubbles where they belong – in your belly!